MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/matchmaking/quickstart-client-sdk.md

 ## Get the match

 After receiving the **PFMatchmakingStateChangeType::TicketCompleted** state change, call [PFMatchmakingTicketGetMatch](../lobby/playfabmultiplayerreference-cpp/pfmatchmaking/functions/pfmatchmakingticketgetmatch.md) to get the details of the match.
-This will contain the match id, the users who have been matched together, and the preferred region for the match, and an arrangement string for lobby associated with the match.
+These details will contain the match ID, the users who have been matched together, and the preferred region for the match, and an arrangement string for lobby associated with the match.

-Once you have retrieved any information you need out of the **PFMatchmakingMatchDetails** struct, the ticket should be destroyed with [PFMultiplayerDestroyMatchmakingTicket](../lobby/playfabmultiplayerreference-cpp/pfmatchmaking/functions/pfmultiplayerdestroymatchmakingticket.md).
+Once you've retrieved any information you need out of the **PFMatchmakingMatchDetails** struct, the ticket should be destroyed with [PFMultiplayerDestroyMatchmakingTicket](../lobby/playfabmultiplayerreference-cpp/pfmatchmaking/functions/pfmultiplayerdestroymatchmakingticket.md).

 ### Example using the Matchmaking client SDK